-The Germans from Russia Heritage Collection at the NDSU Libraries in Fargo reaches out to prairie families and former Dakotans.
+Collection at the NDSU Libraries in Fargo reaches out to prairie families and former Dakotans.
 In various ways, it affirms the heritage of the Germans from Russia is an important part of the northern plains culture.

 Prairie Public Broadcasting and the NDSU Library are pleased to announce the premiere showing of the new documentary, The Germans from Russia: Children of the Steppe, Children of the Prairie, on Tuesday, February 9, 1999 from 7 pm to 8 pm (CST).
+The new one-hour documentary visually shares the dramatic and challenging story of the Germans from Russia - past, present, and future.

-Executive producer is Bob Dambach and videographer is Dave Geck both of PPTV; scriptwriter is Ron Vossler, University of North Dakota, Grand Forks and Wishek, North Dakota native: and narrator is Steve Bergeson, NDSU, Fargo.
-The documentary is copyrighted by Prairie Public.
-Dambach, Geck and Vossler filmed in the former German villages and in Odessa, Ukraine in June, 1996; and May, 1997 and 1998 to prepare for the documentary.
-It is a dream come true and a powerful visual of global importance for the community of Germans from Russia worldwide.
+It is a dream come true: a powerful visual of global importance for the community of Germans from Russia worldwide.
 I highly recommend you secure a copy of this videotape.
-For further information. call toll free to Prairie Public at 1-800-359-6900.
-This is an historic and important partnership between Prairie Public and the North Dakota State University Library.
+For further information, call toll free to Prairie Public at 1-800-359-6900.
+This is a valuable partnership between Prairie Public and the North Dakota State University Library.

-The initial idea for this Germans from Russia video documentary was begun in 1994 when Dr. Shirley Fischer Arends, an Ashley, North Dakota native (author of the book, The Central Dakota Germans); Carter Wood, former Grand Forks Herald writer (now working in the office of North Dakota Governor Ed Schafer); Peter Hilkes, East European Institute, Munich, Germany, and myself traveled to Odessa, Ukraine.
+The initial idea for this Germans from Russia video documentary was begun in 1994 when Dr. Shirley Fischer Arends, an Ashley, North Dakota native (author of the book, The Central Dakota Germans): Carter Wood, former Grand Forks Herald writer (now working in the office of North Dakota Governor Ed Schafer); Peter Hilkes, East European Institute, Munich, Germany, and myself traveled to Odessa, Ukraine.
 We explored the possibilities of future tours and a film video documentary.
 The first Journey to the Homeland Tour became reality in June, 1996.
 The documentary becomes reality in February, 1999.